Principal Investigator Post Doctoral Fellow

 This upcoming fall, I will be entering into the final year of my BSc, Honours in Psychology.
 In 2015, I had completed an independent research project in Dr. Stewart’s lab which examined woman’s mood, drinking motives and alcohol consumption across the menstrual cycle.
 Completing this independent research project has increased my interest in how a woman’s menstrual cycle phase effects one's motivations and mood.
 Supervised by Dr. Sherry Stewart, my honours project will use a daily diary method to examine links present between mood, gambling motives and gambling behaviour across the menstrual cycle.
 After graduation, I would like to pursue my Master’s degree in Clinical Psychology

-A 3rd year undergraduate Psychology student, I developed an interest in the psychology of addictive behaviours just over two years ago when I myself decided to stop drinking.
+A 4th year undergraduate honours student, I developed an interest in the psychology of addictive behaviours nearly three years ago when I myself decided to stop drinking.
 This interest ultimately spurred my return to university to pursue a degree in Psychology, with the hope of eventually parlaying it into further post-graduate studies and a career in the field.
-I have been involved with the Stewart lab for just less than a year, and have been fortunate to work on the Caring Campus Project and now on my own P3000 project examining the drinking motives of same-sex friends, aged 18-25, who have known one another for less than a year.
-I am looking forward to delving further into the project, and getting to partake in other projects in the Stewart lab in the future.
+I have been involved with the Stewart lab for over a year and a half now, and have been fortunate to work on the Caring Campus Project, as well as my own P3000 project examining the drinking motives of same-sex university aged drinking dyads.
+I gained valuable insight and research experience through the project, and am looking forward to commencing my honours thesis at the start of the upcoming school year.

 Michelle TougasComprehensive Student